 Welcome

 Hi and welcome to MS Strength.
 My name is Jen and this is my multiple sclerosis website.
-I feel that living with MS is so complicated that sometimes I need to write about my frustrations, my worries, my discoveries, as well as about my victories and great moments.
+I feel like living with MS is so complicated that sometimes I need to write about my frustrations, my worries, my discoveries, as well as about my victories and great moments.
 And there are a lot of great moments.
 This website is not meant to be a source for a lot of self-pitying.
-I realize that some people with MS have far easier courses than mine, and many have far worse courses.
-This is more for logging the ups and downs of having the disease which I’m sure, if you have it, you know all about them.
+I realize that some people with MS have far easier courses than mine, and many have far worse.
+This is more for logging the ups and downs of having the disease which I’m sure, if you have it, you know all about.
 It’s also for you, the reader, to relate and comment with your own stories, whether they are similar or far different.
 And it’s for the loved ones of those with multiple sclerosis, because they are also strapped in for the roller coaster ride, whether they like it or not.
 Bless them!

 About my Multiple Sclerosis